man-shar/js-examples/herd-immunity/README.md

 ## layout.js

 Inert middleware just to call the possible layouts.
 Currently only has a rectangular grid.
-A layout returns x and y coordinates which are the top left corners of each "cell".
+A layout in general takes in parameters like cells per row, height, width, padding, etc. and returns x and y coordinates which are the top left corners of each "cell".
 It also returns the x and y extent of the layout.

 ## rect-grid.js

 A normal rectangular grid.
+A kind of layout.
 It can also be an "alternating" style grid where each row sits in the "gaps" of the one above it.
 As above, returns x and y coordinates of the square/rectangular "cells".

+Now wondering if layout and rect-grid should really be written with classes?

 ## cache-neighbours.js